jfrog/log-analytics-datadog/README.md

 The following document describes how to configure Datadog to gather logs, metrics and violations from Artifactory and Xray through the use of FluentD.

+## Versions Supported

+This integration is last tested with Artifactory 7.71.11 and Xray 3.88.12 versions.

 ## Table of Contents

 `Note!
 You must follow the order of the steps throughout Datadog Configuration`